-- 1. Draw your pattern as described in the previous sections. - 2.
-Adjust table to desired angle. - 3.
-Turn machine ON, feed work piece slowly and evenly into blade, remembering not to force workpiece (see Figure 21). - 4.
-Turn machine OFF, then wait until blade stops before removing waste near blade.
+- 1. Draw your cutting path pattern on workpiece. - 2.
+Adjust table to desired angle. - Turn machine ON, then feed workpiece slowly and evenly into blade.
+Remember not to force workpiece.
+Allow the blade to do the cutting according to the rate it was designed for (see Figure 22). - 4.
+Turn machine OFF, then wait until blade stops before removing any chips/dust near blade that didn't get removed by chip blower.

-Figure 21.
+Figure 22.
 Example of making a bevel cut.